SAP/spartacus-docs/_pages/dev/coupons/coupon.md

 ## Intro

-Customers apply coupons in the cart page to get discounts and/or rewards for their orders.
-Coupons are applied by entering coupon codes in the **Coupon** field.
-The applied coupon codes will then display in the **Order Summary** section.
+When a coupon promotion has been created, customers redeem coupons that are applicable to the promotion during checkout to get discounts and/or rewards for their orders.

 ## Requirements